benber86/curve-blog/content/posts/gho-users/index.md

 As we cannot track protocol usage prior to opening a GHO loan (all-cross protocol data was drawn from the state of the user's address as of September 10th via DeBank's API), it is difficult to establish directionality or causality:
 Do GHO users move to Pendle to stake?
 Or are Pendle users coming to AAVE?

-By looking at the assets that GHO users stake on Pendle, one can see that they do not go there to get yield on their GHO.
-Instead, the tokens they most often stake on Pendle are USDC, USDe, ETH and LRTs/LSTs.
-Likewise on Curve, only a few GHO borrowers use the protocol to provide GHO liquidity.
-Instead they are more likely to provide liquidity in the 3pool (USDC/USDT/DAI) or for ETH pairs.
+An analysis of the assets that GHO users stake on Pendle reveals that they do not primarily go there to earn yield on their GHO.
+Instead, the tokens they most frequently stake include USDC, USDe, ETH, and LRTs/LSTs.
+Similarly, only a small number of GHO borrowers use Curve to provide liquidity for GHO.
+Instead, they are more inclined to provide liquidity in the 3pool (USDC/USDT/DAI) or for ETH pairs.

 # Where do GHO users go?

 If users are not providing liquidity on Curve or depositing on Pendle, what do they do with their GHO?
 The above charts only look at where users currently have assets, which does not capture flows such as trading activities.
-To have a better look at where GHO liquidity moves to, we can collect and parse the token's transfer events.
+To have a better look at where GHO liquidity moves to, we can follow the token's transfer events.
 This allows us to see where GHO minters sent their tokens to (first-order flow), and, if they traded them, what tokens they traded GHO for (second-order flow).
-We display the flows in USD and in total number of transactions in the chart below:
+We display the flows in USD and in total number of transactions in the following chart:

 <script src="https://unpkg.com/d3-sankey@0.12.3/dist/d3-sankey.min.js"></script>
 <script src="../../js/gho-users/sankey.js"></script>